F5Networks/f5-appsvcs-templates/docs/userguide/json-schema.rst

 ----------------

 | JSON uses the keywords *allOf*, *anyOf* and *oneOf* for combining schema together.
-| FAST also uses they keywords of *oneOf/allOf/anyOf* for template merging, however this section is focused on JSON schema.
+| BIG-IP FAST also uses they keywords of *oneOf/allOf/anyOf* for template merging, however this section is focused on JSON schema.
 |
 | **anyOf**: One or more of the contained schema is validated against the instance value.
 It is less restrictive than *allOf* as more than one of the same *type* may be specified.